jipsi/leish-uvb/README.md

 ## Code to replicate the figures in the manuscript (please note the following instructions)

-#### 1. Please maintain folder structure as per the repository for the plots/Rds files to save in the correct folders.
+#### 1. Code will attempt to create folder structure as showing in the repository.
+Please maintain folder structure as per the repository for the plots/Rds files to save in the correct folders.
 #### 2. To see how the data is integrated please look at integrated_prepare_rds.Rmd.
 However the raw data will be made available upon publication but please use the Rds file link below to load the integrated data for inspection, analysis or re-creating figures in <u>'Option 2'</u> below

 ##### Option1 : Start from scratch using raw 10x files (available post publication)